About This Policy

 6. Inquiry Panel Procedures

 The Inquiry Panel must interview the Complainant, the Respondent, and key witnesses and examine relevant Research records and materials.
 Supervised access to the data and/or documents should be available to the Respondent and the Complainant, and to other witnesses as appropriate.
 Witness interviews shall be summarized in writing by the Inquiry Panel or its designee, and witnesses given the opportunity to review and correct such summaries of their own statements.
-The Inquiry Panel will make a recommendation to the Provost as to whether an investigation is warranted based on the criteria in this Policy and applicable federal regulations.
+The Inquiry Panel will make a recommendation to the Vice Provost for Research as to whether an investigation is warranted based on the criteria in this Policy and applicable federal regulations.
 The scope of the Inquiry does not include deciding whether Research Misconduct has occurred.

 If the Respondent has made an admission of Research Misconduct, the Inquiry Panel may recommend in the Inquiry report that Research Misconduct has occurred.
 The University shall promptly report the admission of Research Misconduct to the Office of Research Integrity (ORI) to the extent required by federal regulation.